top of page

 Avoiding double-taxation of the same sale.

 Tangibles.
-When a wholesaler sells to a retailer, to avoid double-taxation, the retailer gives the wholesaler an NTTC Type 2 that states the wholesaler’s product is being resold by the retailer and the retailer has .
-When the wholesaler files gross receipts tax reports, they report sales to the retailer and then deducts the amount they sold to the retailer from their total to determining taxable gross receipts.
+Sales of tangible personal property for resale are not subject to gross receipts tax.
+For example, when a wholesaler sells to a retailer, to avoid double-taxation, the retailer gives the wholesaler an NTTC Type 2 that states the wholesaler’s product is being resold by the retailer.
+When the wholesaler files gross receipts tax reports, they report sales to the retailer and then takes a deduction for the amount they sold to the retailer from their total to determining taxable gross receipts.
 In this scenario only the retailer pays the tax.

-Important: The taxation of services is a key feature of gross receipts tax that sets New Mexico’s version of sales tax apart from other states’ sales tax.
-It can be a trap for an uninformed service provider.
+Important: The taxation of services is a key feature of gross receipts tax that sets New Mexico’s version of sales tax apart from many other states’ sales tax.
+Unfamiliarity WITH it can be a trap for an uninformed service provider.

 Construction.
 The general contractor pays the GRT on the completed contract and issues an NTTC Type 6 to the subcontractors as proof that the subcontractors' sales are not subject to GRT.
-Subcontractors can issue NTTCs to their subs and materials suppliers.
-Note that unlike sales of tangibles and services, all subcontractors can avoid GRT.
+As long as the subcontractors are in the construction business, they can issue NTTCs to their subs and materials suppliers.
+The result is that all subcontractors have deductible gross receipts.

 Also read